Cost book, Dress fabrics, 1893-1899

 Archive Iterations

-This series is the first stage of a project exploring Isabel’s family history in the Yorkshire textile industry (1837-2005).
-Isabel reinterprets archive fabric swatches from the Mill’s cost books into sculptural forms using offcuts from British manufacturers.
-This project will continue to be developed to understand the Mill's historical context and highlight today's British textile industry by collaborating with manufacturers.
+This series is the first stage of a project exploring Isabel’s family history in the Yorkshire textile industry (1837–2005).
+Reinterpreting archive fabric swatches from the Mill’s cost books, she transforms them into sculptural forms using production offcuts from contemporary British manufacturers, linking past and present textile industries.

 Materials